GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - Those features require API Key or token
       - Those features are not implemented in the viewer
       - Those features are not supported by internal loader
-        - Only B3DM and GLTF/GLB formats are supported
       - Check console if possible, for any silent errors that didn't bubble up
       - Use different LOD settings to see if that changes anything
-  - API Key or Token can be entered, that might be required for some data providers:
+  - API Key and/or Token can be entered, that might be required for some data providers:
     - These features are untested since I don't have either available for testing
     - Once the text box with the key / token is cleared then click the `Set Key` or `Set Token` button to clear it in the loader as well
   - 3D Tiles are normally loaded via URL (containing a link to `tileset.json` file or some other named `.json` file)
   - Local loading is not supported unless files are served by some local HTTP server
-  - It has the following live controls presented within [lil-gui](https://lil-gui.georgealways.com/):
+  - Both viewers have some live controls present within [lil-gui](https://lil-gui.georgealways.com/) and switchable statistics
-    - Brightness
-    - LOD Multiplier (Geometric Error Correction)
-    - LOD Distance Bias
-    - LOD Point Size (for when points models are loaded)
-  - It also has some switchable statistics:
-    - FPS / MS / MB stats are using [stats.js](https://github.com/mrdoob/stats.js/) library
-  - The viewer allows setting Level Of Detail (LOD):
+  - Both viewers allow setting Level Of Detail (LOD):
     - `Cache` which defines how many tiles are loaded and kept in ready state (default 100, affects memory usage and smooth movement)
     - `Depth` level defines how many subtrees are processed (default 4)
   - Consider adjusting LOD settings to improve performance and memory usage